ericauv/favouriter/README.md

-# Awesome Links
+# Favouriter

+For favouriting artists, items, listings on art marketplaces.

+Original source code from:
-This project is the source code for the tutorial series of three parts about building a Fullstack Web application With TypeScript, PostgreSQL, Next.js, Prisma & GraphQL.
+https://www.prisma.io/blog/fullstack-nextjs-graphql-prisma-oklidw1rhw - the source code for the tutorial series of three parts about building a Fullstack Web application With TypeScript, PostgreSQL, Next.js, Prisma & GraphQL.

 Here is what you will learn:
 ### Part 1